-“Mr. Bailey would be running around, ‘Get this room straightened up because Dr. King is coming,’” Ford told “Today”-- speaking out publicly about her experiences for the first time in five decades.
+“Mr. Bailey would be running around, ‘Get this room straightened up because Dr. King is coming,’” Ford told “Today” in 2018 -- speaking out publicly about her experiences for the first time in five decades.

 “He just wanted to make sure everything was perfect.”

 Ford, known in 1968 as Mary Ellen Norwood, told “Today” she loved her job at the motel, where she got to see celebrity guests like B.B.
 King, Aretha Franklin and, her favorite, Isaac Hayes.

 She also had occasion to spot King as he came and went about his business in Memphis.
 On one occasion, she delivered a tray of hamburgers to him and the other civil rights leaders gathered with him in his hotel room, Room 306.

 The Rev. Ralph Abernathy, King’s good friend and Southern Christian Leadership Conference colleague, once joked that the pair stayed in that particular hotel room so much that they called it the “King-Abernathy suite.”

 “When I took the tray in, I set it on the table,” Ford said.
 “He was laying on the bed … smoking a cigarette, ‘cause he smoked.”

 Ford said she was cooking in the kitchen of the motel just after 6 p.m.
 April 4 when the crack of a rifle shot pierced the night.

 “At first, I thought it was firecrackers, you know?
 People shooting off firecrackers,” Ford said in her interview.
 “Then we all ran outside to see what was going on, and he was laying on the balcony.”